phelim-h/encord-agents/docs/editor_agents/fastapi.md

     }
     ```

-To hit that agent endpoint, open the [Label Editor](https://docs.encord.com/platform-documentation/Annotate/annotate-label-editor) in your browser on a frame for which you want to test your agent.
+To hit that agent endpoint, open the [Label Editor](https://docs.encord.com/platform-documentation/Annotate/annotate-label-editor){ target="\_blank", rel="noopener noreferrer" } in your browser on a frame for which you want to test your agent.
 Copy the URL.

 Open a new terminal in the `my_project` directory.
 Then, run